nim-lang/nimble/readme.markdown

 [module](http://nim-lang.org/docs/nimscript.html) in Nim's standard library defines additional functionality such as the ability to execute external processes which makes this feature very powerful.

+You can also check what tasks are supported by the package in the current directory by using the ``tasks`` command.

 ### Libraries